 This shares goals with the client/server hybrid approach of Nadji et al. [4].
-They automatically tag injected DOM elements on the server-side using a taint-tracking, so that the client (a modified browser) can reliably separate template vs injected content.
+They automatically tag injected DOM elements on the server-side using a taint-tracking, so that a modified browser can reliably separate template vs injected content.
 We do not require any server-side modifications, but rather opt for a client-side tagging solution based on exploit definitions.

 The injected content, once identified, must be sanitized appropriately.
 The appropriate action will depend on the application setting, but assuming a patch has been written, it suffices to translate the intention in the server code's path to the client-side.
-This can be straightforward, once the fix is understood.
+This is straightforward once the fix is understood.

 The developer incorrectly claimed the bug had been fixed in version 1.8 of the plugin.
-Other similar vulnerabilities had indeed been fixed, but not this one [25].
-The built-in WordPress function sanitize\text\field needed to be applied.
+Other similar vulnerabilities had indeed been fixed, but not this one [27].
+The built-in WordPress function sanitize_text_field needed to be applied.